EliasPhysics/cv-project/README.md

 # Human Face Colorization

 ## Overview
 This project focuses on human face potrait colorization using deep learning techniques.
+The core functionalities of the baseline model are taken from [M. Berkay's Image colorization](\url{https://github.com/mberkay0/image-colorization}) For further information look at the report provided as PDF.

 ## Dataset